 A third event, The S Word: A Practical Acting Laboratory, will follow at the University of California Riverside in April 2018.
 Featuring the work of master-teachers Sharon Carnicke and Tina Packer, participants will take part in extensive workshop sessions supported by debate and critical enquiry.
 Booking will open on 1st August 2017.

-Currently you will find some film from the 2016 event, and this material will be developed to comprise a major open access resource in the future.
-An online reference for all scholars and theatre-enthusiasts who wish to extend their knowledge of Stanislavski and those who followed him.
+You can find films of workshops, papers and plenaries on the Symposia pages.
+This material will be developed to comprise a major open access resource in the future; an online reference for all scholars and theatre-enthusiasts who wish to extend their knowledge of Stanislavski and those who followed him.

 Welcome to The S Word.